jrl-umi3218/SpaceVecAlg/README.md

 To learn more about Spatial Vector Algebra you can find some presentations on the following [page](http://royfeatherstone.org/spatial/).

+The [SpaceVecAlg and RBDyn tutorial](https://github.com/jorisv/sva_rbdyn_tutorials) is also a big ressource to understand [how to use SpaceVecAlg](http://nbviewer.ipython.org/github/jorisv/sva_rbdyn_tutorials/blob/master/SpaceVecAlg.ipynb).
+Also you will find a lot of IPython Notebook that will present real use case.

-You can build a Doxygen documentation by typing `make doc` in the build directory.
+Finally you can build a Doxygen documentation by typing `make doc` in the build directory.
 After a `make install` the documentation will be in `CMAKE_INSTALL_PREFIX/share/doc/SpaceVecAlg` (see the Installing section).

 ### Appendix A table transcription to C++